-Identification and evaluation of current trends in piano pedagogy including new technology.
-Research in the area of piano pedagogy with the preparation of articles suitable for publication on pertinent topics related to piano teaching.
+Identification and evaluation of current trends in piano pedagogy.
+Research in the area of piano pedagogy including new technology and group instruction.
+Preparation of materials suitable for publication on topics related to piano teaching.
 Second semester, odd-numbered years, two hours.